Planning a trip to Washington D.C.? On a budget?

 Click the button to get our big list of free activities for families in Washington D.C.

-You can save up to 35% by bundling these and other fun activities with the Go Washington D.C.
+You can save up to 47% by bundling paid activities like Mount Vernon and a Big Bus Tour with the Go Washington D.C.
 Card.
 Pay once for 3, 4 or 5 popular activities.
 There are many activities to choose from, and you can decide which are best for your family as you go.

 Washington D.C. is served by three major airports: Reagan National, Dulles and Baltimore.
 If there isn’t a big difference in fares, we prefer Reagan National (DCA) because it’s closer to downtown D.C. and transportation to our hotel is both less expensive and more convenient.

 With kids, we usually use Uber or Lyft for a ride from the airport to our hotel and back.
 However, if the timing is right and you can manage the luggage, you can take public transportation from any of the airports.
-Reagan National is on the Blue and Yellow Metro lines, and will be the shortest and easiest trip.
 We used Metro for our last flight home and it worked well.

 Walking is the best way to see Washington D.C.
 So many of the city’s top attractions are on or near the National Mall.
-Be sure to pack good walking shoes.
-I walked about 7 miles a day on our last trip.
-Just walking through museums added a surprising number of steps to my pedometer.
+I walked about 7 miles a day on our last trip, so be sure to pack comfortable walking shoes.

-Metro trains and buses are an efficient way to get around, especially when you use them with the map app on your phone.
+Metro trains and buses are an efficient way to get around.
 Buy Metro cards at kiosks inside stations, and add money to them when they get low.
 Expect to pay about $2-6 per ride.
 Fares are higher during peak hours when trains are most crowded.
 Kids under age 5 ride free.

 Bicycling is a good way to get around Washington D.C.
 You’ll find inexpensive Capital Bikeshare rentals all over the city.
 These are full-size bikes.
 If you need youth bikes or trailers, look into bike rental businesses.
 Bike N Roll DC Bike Rentals is one of the options on the Go Washington DC Card.